 As already described earlier (chapter....), the OQ Test App generates test results and formats them using the Cucumber Scenarioo Plugin in order that the test results can be visualised in Scenarioo.
-The most critical point in respect of the OQ Test App/Scenarioo integration is therefore the correct functioning of the Cucumber Scenarioo Plugin of the OQ Test App.
+The most critical point during the OQ Test App/Scenarioo integration is the correct functioning of the Cucumber Scenarioo Plugin of the OQ Test App.
 With this in mind, the integration of the OQ Test App/Scenarioo System should be part of the validation of the OQ Test App as described in the chapter before.

 Dealing with Updates – Pain Point Glue Code

 In principle, any change in the software needs a re-validation of the new software version (GAMP5, Figure 4.1 on page 30).
-For both software, the OQ Test App and Scenarioo, this can be fully controlled: It depends on the user needs, when changes in the applications are needed, as both applications are on premise and in full control of the regulated company.
+For both components, the OQ Test App and Scenarioo, this can be fully controlled: It depends on the user needs, when changes in the applications are needed, as both applications are on premise and in full control of the regulated company.

-For scenarioo this therefore means that the new version can be validated and installed, when new features would add so much new value to the users that it is worth the required validation efforts of the new Scenarioo version and possibly also the required changes in the cucumber-scenarioo plugin of the OQ Test App.
+For scenarioo this means that the new version can be validated and installed.
+Whenever new features add significant new value to the users that it justifies the required validation efforts..

-The situation of the OQ Test App is a bit different compare to the situation for Scenarioo: For each new OQ of the JBA, changes in the feature files, and more importantly in the glue code, become necessary.
-This means in its consequence that for each OQ the OQ Test App would need to be re-validated as the Glue Code is part of the OQ Test App source code.
+The situation of the OQ Test App is a bit different compared to the situation for Scenarioo: For each new OQ of the JBA, changes in the feature files, and more importantly in the glue code, become necessary.
+This means that for each OQ the OQ Test App would need to be re-validated as the Glue Code is part of the OQ Test App source code.
 Taking into account, that the OQ Test App is a GAMP5 category 5 software, this would lead to considerable validation efforts for which it is not sure, that they could be justified by the expected gain of reduced effort due to the OQ automation.

 A possible solution to that could be to ‘outsource’ the glue code from the rest of the OQ Test App and to concentrate the validation of the OQ Test App on the remaining component, as they are the stable core of the application.
 This has three consequences: The remaining OQ Test App core consists on category 1 components, which are considered to be reliable and the cucumber-scenarioo plugin on which the validation efforts would need to be concentrated on.
 The second consequence is that the OQ Test App would need an additional functionality consisting of importing the feature file and the glue code, thereby compiling and integrating the glue code into the OQ Test App.
 It can be assumed, that there is no real risk coming from this new functionality, as in case of a bug, the OQ Test App would rather run into an error state than giving wrong test results.
 The third consequence is, that the correctness of the glue code needs to be verified in a different way than it would be done for software validation as it is not a software but just a file with code.

-For the further course of this project, it will be assumed in respect of the prototype, that the above described validation concept of the OQ Test App core would be followed, even though if for the prototype the glue code was directly build into the OQ Test App.
-But the glue code verification process was developed, as if the glue code would need to be imported into the validated and deployed OQ Test App core.
+For the further course of this project, it will be assumed in respect of the prototype, that the above described validation concept of the OQ Test App core will be followed, even though for the prototype the glue code was directly build into the OQ Test App.
+The glue code verification process was developed, as if the glue code was imported into the validated and deployed OQ Test App core.